 What are tongue ulcers?

 Tongue ulcers are also called canker sores on the tongue in some countries.
-It is important to know that canker sores aren't infectious.
+It's important to know that canker sores are NOT infectious.

 There's absolutely no need to be concerned about passing them on to other people, or catching them from a dirty cup or by kissing.